-This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q, or Quarterly Report, contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q are forward-looking statements.
+All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our plans to develop and commercialize beloranib as a treatment for obesity that is a co-morbidity of an underlying rare condition such as Prader Willi syndrome; or hypothalamic injury-associated obesity, including craniopharyngioma-associated obesity; or severe obesity in the general population; - our ability to overcome the partial clinical hold placed on our clinical trials of beloranib under our Investigational New Drug application, or IND, and resume clinical development of beloranib; - our ability to advance our earlier-stage product candidates and successfully complete clinical trials; - · regulatory and political developments in the United States and foreign countries; - the performance of our third-party manufacturers and clinical research organizations; - · our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for beloranib and our ability to serve those markets; - the rate and degree of market acceptance of beloranib for any indication once approved; - our ability to obtain additional financing when needed; - the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the accuracy of our estimates regarding expenses, future revenues, cash forecasts and capital requirements; - our ability to overcome the full clinical hold placed on our clinical trials of beloranib under our Investigational New Drug application, or IND, and resume clinical development of beloranib in Prader Willi syndrome, or PWS; - our plans to develop and commercialize beloranib as a treatment for obesity that is a co-morbidity of an underlying rare condition such as PWS or hypothalamic injury-associated obesity, including craniopharyngioma-associated obesity; - our plans to develop and commercialize a methionine aminopeptidase 2, or MetAP2, inhibitor, as a treatment for severe obesity in the general population; - our ability to advance our earlier-stage product candidates, including ZFGN-839, into clinical development and successfully complete clinical trials; - regulatory and political developments in the United States and foreign countries; - the performance of our third-party contract manufacturers and clinical research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for beloranib and our other product candidates and our ability to serve those markets; - the rate and degree of market acceptance of beloranib and our other product candidates for any indication once approved; - our ability to obtain additional financing when needed; - the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.

-Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under Part II, Item 1A.
-Risk Factors and elsewhere in this Quarterly Report on Form 10-Q. Given these uncertainties, you should not place undue reliance on these forward-looking statements.
+Risk Factors and elsewhere in this Quarterly Report.
+Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.